Woman with thinning hair considers if PRP works for hair loss.

 However, PRP isn’t the right fit for everyone.
 It’s important to have an open conversation about your medical history during your consultation.
 Individuals with certain conditions, such as a very low platelet count, bleeding disorders, unstable blood pressure, or active infections, may not be good candidates.
 Similarly, those with some autoimmune diseases might be advised to explore other treatments.
 Our team will always conduct a thorough evaluation to ensure PRP is a safe and effective choice for you.

-Does PRP Work for Everyone?
+Why PRP Doesn’t Work for Everyone

 While PRP therapy is a game-changer for many people struggling with hair loss, it’s important to know that it isn’t a one-size-fits-all solution.
 The success of your treatment depends heavily on the type of hair loss you have, how advanced it is, and your body’s unique healing response.
 Think of it as a targeted treatment that works wonders under the right conditions.
 Before you decide if it’s the right path for you, it’s helpful to understand who makes a great candidate and what factors might limit your results.
 Let’s break down what you need to know.